Officials Pathway

 The MBA offers certification at the Regional and Provincial levels.
 Each level is attained by the completion of the theory, practical, and technical requirements as follows:

-Technical: with the practical requirements completed, a provisional Regional Umpire must successfully pass the standardized technical evaluation.
+Technical: Upon practical completion, a provisional Regional Umpire must successfully pass the standardized Technical Evaluation.
 Upon successful completion of the Technical Evaluation, the individual is then fully certified at the Regional Level and may pursue Provincial Umpires Certification.

 Provincial Umpires Certification Requirements